-The University does not normally expect, on its own, to transport Type-A packages where the activity transported could give rise to doses above 1mSv (i.e. a radiation emergency).
+The University does not normally expect to act as consignor or carrier for transport of Type-A packages where the activity transported could give rise to doses above 1mSv (i.e. a radiation emergency).
 The University has therefore not prepared emergency plans for any of its transport activities.
+There may be occasions where the activity of packages arriving into the University are higher than those in Table 3; in these cases, the University is only acting as Consignee and does not expect a radiation emergency to occur under its duties as a consignee.

-On occasion, activities higher than those in Table 3 may be transported by the University, for example movement and/or disposal of Irradiators, but these are always consigned and carried by a 3rd party specialist contractor under contract.
+On occasion, activities higher than those in Table 3 may be transported by the University, for example movement and/or disposal of Gamma Irradiators, but these are always consigned and carried by a 3rd party specialist contractor under contract who would arrange Emergency Plans where required.

-10.3 Instructions in Writing
+10.4 Instructions in Writing